magne4000/festival/README.md

 Configuration
 -------------
-In order to configure the app, you need to customize settings.js file.
+In order to configure the app, you need to create a custom `settings-user.js` file:

+    cp settings.js settings-user.js

-The only value that really needs to be modified is the path where your musics are stored:
+In the newly created file `settings-user.js`, the only value that really needs to be modified is the path where your musics are stored:

     scanner: {
         path: '</path/to/your/musics/>',